 drag icon The composite cursor used during the drag.
-See "Parts of a Drag Icon" for details
+See "Parts of a

+Drag Icon" on page 19 for details.

 In the Common Desktop Environment, the user can select and drag icons in File Manager, mail messages and attachments in Mailer, appointments in Calendar, and text from text editors or text fields.
 These items can be dropped onto any drop zone that accepts them.
 For example, a document icon from File Manager can be dropped onto a folder icon in File Manager, onto the Print Manager icon on the Front Panel, or on the attachment list in Mailer.